Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptImageFilename

 The "ptImageFilename" node returns the source image filename that PTGui uses when loading an image from the .pts file.
+The output is a string datatype.

 ![ptImageFilename](images/fuse-ptImageFilename.png)